hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

-**Article discovery (search/filters)**:
+**Content discovery (search/filters)**:
-We start by defining the slice of media we care about in a way that is both broad enough to catch variation and precise enough to be actionable.
-Using Media Cloud collections lets us anchor each run in a country and time window, and then layer topical filters (for instance, city names or issue cues) to focus coverage.
-The intent is to bias toward recall at this stage: we would rather include a few borderline articles and filter them downstream than miss legitimate phrasing that differs from our initial keywords.
+We start by defining the slice of content we care about—whether from media articles, TV news transcripts, radio programs, forums, Reddit, or other sources—in a way that is both broad enough to catch variation and precise enough to be actionable.
+For media analysis, using Media Cloud collections lets us anchor each run in a country and time window, and then layer topical filters (for instance, city names or issue cues) to focus coverage.
+Similar approaches work for other platforms: TV news and radio transcripts, forum posts, Reddit threads, or other text corpora can be collected through their respective APIs or scraping tools.
+The intent is to bias toward recall at this stage: we would rather include a few borderline documents and filter them downstream than miss legitimate phrasing that differs from our initial keywords.
 Every run is captured in a small YAML file so the choices are explicit and replicable.

 **Scrape and extract**:
 To reason about narratives we need full passages, not just headlines or snippets.
 We fetch pages and extract the main text, then remove boilerplate and navigation tails that otherwise drown the signal (things like widgets, “follow us” blocks, or stock tickers).
 The trimming rules live in config so we can adapt them by outlet or country.
 This step trades a little engineering effort for cleaner inputs and more stable downstream classification.